 - 1. In the case of institutions and/or principal investigators currently or recently funded by NOAA, a demonstrated record of outstanding performance working with NOAA scientists on research projects; - A demonstrated commitment (in terms of resources and facilities) to enhance existing NOAA and university resources to foster a long-term collaborative research environment/culture: - 3.
 Internationally recognized expertise within the appropriate disciplines needed to conduct the collaborative/interdisciplinary research; - 4.
 Unique capabilities in a mission-critical area of research for NOAA; - 5.
-A strong education program with established graduate degree programs in NOAA-related sciences that also encourage student participation in NOAA-related research studies; - 6.
+A strong education program with established graduate degree programs in NOAA-related sciences that also encourage student participation in NOAA-related research studies: - 6.
 A well-developed business plan including fiscal and human resource/capital management as well as strategic planning and accountability; - 7.
 A summary of clearly stated goals to be achieved during the five-year period, which reflect NOAA's strategic plan, long-term goals, and enterprise-wide capabilities; - 8.
 Collocation with or near a NOAA facility (if NOAA determines that it is beneficial for a particular research need); - 9.
-Formation of consortia with other universities and research institutions with specialized expertise, including Minority Serving Institutions and especially Educational Partnership Program Cooperative Science Centers, to increase NOAA's ability to recruit and train a more diverse workforce and universities with specialized expertise and universities with strong departments in areas relevant to NOAA science that can contribute to the proposed activities of the CI and can help increase NOAA's ability to recruit and train a more diverse workforce; - 10.
-A demonstrated commitment to NOAA DEIA goals, specifically internal capacity building (training diverse staff/researchers), and external diverse stakeholder engagement (Environmental Justice communities including underserved communities and Tribes). - 11.
-The CI's involvement in partnerships with other universities or research institutions, including Minority Serving Institutions, and universities, such as NOAA CSCs, that can contribute to the proposed activities of the CI. - 12.
-Consolidation of administrative and oversight activities associated with any existing CIs

-- funded by NOAA already at the parent institution into one CI, when possible; - 13.
-Substantial investment may be considered by the applicant, as demonstrated by an increased cost sharing contribution; and - 14.
+The CIs involvement in partnerships with other universities or research institutions that can contribute to the proposed activities of the CI. - 10.
+Consolidation of administrative and oversight activities associated with any existing CIs funded by NOAA already at the parent institution into one CI, when possible; - 11.
+Substantial investment may be considered by the applicant, as demonstrated by an increased cost sharing contribution; and - 12.
 Environmental data and information collected and/or created under this grant/cooperative agreement will be made visible, accessible, and independently understandable to users, free of charge or at minimal cost, in a timely manner (typically no later than two (2) years after the data are collected or created), except where limited by law, regulation, policy or by security requirements. - a.
 The Data/Information Sharing Plan (and any subsequent revisions or updates) will be made publicly available at the time of award and, thereafter, will be posted with the published data. - b.
 Environmental data and information produced under this award and which are made public must be accompanied by the following statement: These environmental data and related items of information have not been formally disseminated by NOAA and do not represent and should not be construed to represent any agency determination, view, or policy. - c.
-NOAA may, at its discretion, use information from the Data/Information Sharing Plan to produce a formal metadata record and include that metadata in a catalog to indicate the pending availability of new data. - d.
+NOAA may, at its discretion, use information from the Data/Information Sharing Plan to produce a formal metadata record and include that metadata in a catalog to indicate the pending availability of new data.

+d.
 Failing to share environmental data and information in accordance with the submitted Data/Information Sharing Plan may lead to disallowed costs and be considered by NOAA when making future award decisions.